apache/airflow/CONTRIBUTING.rst

   to be used without installing the packages they depend on.
 This will be solved soon by adding cross-dependencies between packages.

-* You can build 'all providers' package by running ``./scripts/ci/ci_prepare_packages.sh``.
-This package contains all providers thus it does not have issues with cross-dependencies.

 * This creates a wheel package in your ``dist`` folder with a name similar to:
   ``apache_airflow_providers-0.0.1-py2.py3-none-any.whl``